hauselin/ollama-r/README.md

 ```

 To simplify the process of creating and managing messages, `ollamar`
-provides utility/helper functions to format and prepare messages for the
+provides functions to format and prepare messages for the `chat()`
-`chat()` function.
+function.
+These functions also work with other APIs or LLM providers
+like OpenAI and Anthropic.

 - `create_messages()`: create messages to build a chat history
 - `create_message()` creates a chat history with a single message